technigmaai/ClearerVoice-Studio/train/speech_super_resolution/README.md

 ## 1. Introduction

-This repository provides a flexible training or finetune scripts for speech super-resolution models.
-Currently, it supports lower sampling rates (>= 8kHz) to 48kHz sampling rate
+This repository provides a flexible training and finetune scripts for optimizing speech super-resolution models.
+One or multiple models can be trained to scale multiple lower sampling rates (>= 8kHz) to 48kHz sampling rate